dsaunders531/Northwind-AspNet-Core/README.md

 More importantly documentation as each element represents real-world challenges.

 Its in an early stage at the moment so there is no documentation...

+To get it working using SQL server or SQL server express:
+1 - Run the script in Resources/instnwd2005_original.sql to create the database and seed data.
+2 - Open the project and replace all instances of [server]\\[instance] with the server and instance details for your database.